slickqa/slick-webdriver-java/README.md

 > -PageElement
 > - Provides a nice way to encapsulate webdriver functionality for locating elements on a Page.
 Allows your Page class to have a line like this:
 > - public static PageElement textResultStats = new PageElement("Results Statistics", FindBy.id("resultStats"));
 >
+> -PageElements
+> - Provides a nice way to encapsulate webdriver functionality for locating a list of elements on a Page.
+Allows your Page class to have a line like this:
+> - protected PageElements inputElements = new PageElements(FindBy.tagName("input"));
+>
 > -FindBy
 > - extends the org.openqa.selenium.By Class to include some additional ways to locate elements on a Page